 A gift of an annuity1 for the maintenance of a named person without further qualification is, at any rate where that person is an adult2, prima facie an absolute gift for his benefit3.
 If the donee is a minor, the gift is not confined to his minority4 unless expressly so limited, and, if given for the life of another, may continue during that other person's life even though the donee predeceases him5.

-A gift for the maintenance and education of children, where no definite period is mentioned, amounts to a gift for the joint lives of the children and the
+A gift for the maintenance and education of children, where no definite period is mentioned, amounts to a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.